Sitecore-Hackathon/2019-The-Knights-Who-Say-Ni/documentation/README.md

 Provide detailed instructions on how to install the module, and include screenshots where necessary.

-1. Use the Sitecore Installation wizard to install the [KeywordFieldHelper package](#link-to-package)
+1. Use the Sitecore Installation Wizard to install the [KeywordFieldHelper package](#sc.package/Knights.Foundation.KeywordFieldHelper.Master.update)

 ## Configuration